kishandongare/searching/README.md

 Linear search is mostly used to search an unordered list in which the items are not sorted.
 The algorithm of linear search is given as follows.

-Complexity	Best Case	Average Case	Worst Case
+Complexity	Best Case	Average Case	Worst Case,
 Time	       O(1)	    O(n)	             O(n)

   # Binary Search